The Secure Element Chip: How It Keeps Your Ledger Secure

 In all of these cases, there is highly sensitive information, such as biometric information, banking and transaction information.
-Without a secure chip, this could be easily hacked and one could easily take all your money or impersonate you.
+Without a secure chip, this could be easily hacked and an attacker could easily take all your money or impersonate you.

 Inside Ledger’s hardware wallets, we use the Secure Element to generate and store private keys for your crypto assets.
-Thanks to the Secure Element, these will not leave your device.
+Thanks to the mechanics of the Secure Element, these will not leave your device.

-There are several types of attacks which a Secure Element provides protection against.
-Traditional chips do not contain the same level of security and would not be able to withstand these attacks.
+There are several types of attack which a Secure Element provides protection against, where regular chips would be unreliable or ineffective.

 Side-channel attack: a “Shazam” for power consumption